MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial-visualstudiocode-app-service-mongodb/completed.md

 ms.custom: devx-track-javascript
 ---

 You've completed the tutorial.
-Now that you have a working Deno app, you can experiment and add new features.
+Now that you have a deployed Express.js app using a MongoDB database, you can experiment and add new features.

 Please provide any feedback on this tutorial in the [GitHub repository](https://github.com/MicrosoftDocs/azure-dev-docs-pr).